HeathmontDataAnalytics/heathmontdataanalytics.github.io/topics/spreadsheets.md

 ![Spreadsheets Image - Created by ChatGPT4o/Dall-E](/assets/images/spreadsheets.png)

 Spreadsheets are powerful tools for data analysis and management.
 This section focuses on using spreadsheet functions for calculations, data analysis, and data cleansing.

-## Key Concepts

-- **Spreadsheet Functions**: Formulas, functions (e.g., `SUM`, `AVERAGE`, `IF`), sorting, and filtering.
-- **Data Cleansing Techniques**: Removing duplicates, handling missing values, and validation rules.
+You will learn how to manipulate data using formulas and functions, sort and filter data, and identify and fix errors in data.
+Additionally, you will explore techniques for statistically analyzing data to identify trends, relationships, and patterns.

 ## Spreadsheets and Data Cleansing in the Study Design